fedora-infra/fedmsg/doc/development.rst

     $ sudo yum install python-virtualenv openssl-devel zeromq-devel gcc

-Cloning Upstream the Git Repo
+Cloning the Ipstream Git Repo
 -----------------------------

 The source code is on github.
 For read-only access, simply::